asmuth-archive/sqltap/README.md

 Some of the modern web frameworks encourage you to use an ORM for database access.
-This often results in bad code where requests to the sql database are scattered all over the code and someties even the templates.
-In these codebases it can get really hard to predict the runtime of a method/template and wether it will block.
+This often results in bad code where requests to the sql database are scattered all over the code and sometimes even the templates.
+In these codebases it can get really hard to predict the runtime of a method/template and whether it will block.

 Take as an example a helper method that renders one entry in a navigation menu.
 For each entry the helper calls something like "entry.translation" which in turn issues a request to the